hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 <tr><th>Type:</th><td><code>string</code></td></tr>
 </table>

 The *url* option specifies the base endpoint for all API operations.
-The options argument passed to the HHDataList constructor must specify either a *url* or a *urls* option:
+While the *url* option is not required, the *options* argument passed to the HHDataList constructor must specify either a *url* or a *urls* option:

 ``` js nonum
 new HHDataList({